greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 ## Conclusion

 ActiveRecord is good for plain and straightforward projects.
-In big enterprise applications usually we need more flexebility to meet different exotic requiments.
+In big enterprise applications usually we need more flexibility to meet different exotic requiments.
 We've created [Themis](https://github.com/TMXCredit/themis) to extend ActiveRecord and solve some of the problems.